Xavier0301/db-54/part1/README.md

 * Unoptimised: 37s203ms
 * Optimised: 29.467ms

-Here is what we got after optimization (figure below), and the cost of our query is now : 2906812.20 .
+Here is what we got after optimization (figure below), and the cost of our query is now : 2906812.20, reducing it by 396672% .
 ![](images/query10-indexes.png)